A Three-Day Trip to Tampa

 Sparkman Wharf

-While inside, one of Florida’s Famous Thunderboomers dumped a bucket of rain outside, so we weren’t able to catch the sunset.
-On a normal evening, folks come out to sit in the lawn area for conversation, craft beer, games, and live music in their outdoor entertainment center.
+While inside, one of Florida’s Famous Thunderboomers dumped rain outside, so we didn’t see the sunset.
+On a normal evening, folks sit in the lawn area for conversation, craft beer, games, and live music in their outdoor entertainment center.
 Sparkman Wharf is located on the South end of Tampa’s Riverwalk on the waterfront.
 And that my friends, completes the second day of our Three Day Trip to Tampa.

 Sparkman Wharf: 615 Channelside Drive, Tampa